Skip to main content

 A service is a virtual entity that can be created and destroyed and it has state and behavior as well notifies changes. services are accessed through a protocol adapter that is implemented by the simulation server.

-services can be created using the $createservice method.
+Services can be created using the $createService method.

 const counter = $createService("counter", { count: 0 });

-console.log(counter.getProperty("count")); // 10
+console.log(counter.count); // 10

-counter.$.onProperty("count", function (value) {
+counter.on("count", function (value) {

 console.log("count changed", value);